-Specialty: Music Therapist, Pediatrics Education/Training: BA, Music Therapy Certification: Board Certified Music Therapist Year of Certification: 2018 Years at MGHCC: Since 2018
+Specialty: Music Therapist, Pediatrics Education/Training: BA, Music Therapy Certifications: Board Certified Music Therapist Year of Certification: 2018 Years at MGHCC: Since 2018

-Favorite part of your job: My favorite part of my job is being able to use the unique qualities of music as tools for patients to connect with areas of themselves that are healthy.
+What is your favorite part of your job?
+My favorite part of my job is being able to use the unique qualities of music as tools for patients to connect with areas of themselves that are healthy.
 It is truly wonderful to see the way it can promote sensibility, joy, and clarity at times.

-What you’d like to tell patients/family members about integrative therapies/your specialty: Music therapy is a growing healthcare profession and one that without a doubt is fostering compassion and improving the quality of life of people.
+What would you like to tell patients and their families about integrative therapies and your specialty?
+Music therapy is a growing healthcare profession and one that without a doubt is fostering compassion and improving the quality of life of people.
 It focuses on serving an individual’s needs by establishing a connection through music.
 Board Certified Music Therapists develop tailored musical experiences to support opportunities for self-expression, promote relaxation, reduce pain perception, as well as overall support coping skills.